 He often runs various sales, like the current PVS-14 3rd gen autogated with the HP+ tube, the best out there…

-And just so you know, their company offers easy financing (9.99% at the time of this posting), and says it only takes less than a minute to get approved.
+And just so you know, their company offers easy financing, and says it only takes less than a minute to get approved.

 While he is a sponsor here on Modern Survival Blog, I’m not posting this as just some sales pitch.
 I’ve been to his place and talked with him at length (and played with some of their ‘toys’).
 You can trust them.
 They’re a great family run business.

 If you’re into pepping and preparedness to the extent of level-3 & 4 then no doubt you have given some serious thought about daytime and nighttime security.

 Dealing with security, especially nighttime security after a true collapse will not be at all easy.
 In fact the difficulty for many will be the required number of people to rotate in and out if you really want to be covered 24/7.

 Lets hope we NEVER NEED IT to the extent of societal breakdown and SHTF.

 I can attest to the quality of the NVD’s that Readymade Resources offers.
 I purchased two of these from Bob Griswold, and his prices are extremely fair and his customer service is second to none.

 Expensive, yes.
 But, as the saying goes, you get what you pay for.
 If you are considering spending the money on a night vision device, I can promise you that the first time you look through one at night you won’t be disappointed.
 It truly is amazing.